-When the main regulator is operating in CCM, as M2 is being turned OFF, and M1 is just turned ON with M2 not being completed OFF, the above mentioned situation will occur.
-So dead time is introduced to make sure M2 is completed OFF before M1 is being turned ON.
+When the main regulator is operating in CCM, as M2 is being turned OFF, and M1 is just turned ON with M2 not being completely turned OFF, the above mentioned situation will occur.
+So dead time is introduced to make sure M2 is completely turned OFF before M1 is being turned ON.